What's new

 We added a new feature called "HTTP Endpoints".

-HTTP Endpoints lets you trigger your process from a dedicated HTTP endpoint that can be called from anywhere (curl, webhook from an external service, even your existing backend).
+HTTP Endpoints lets you trigger your workflow from a dedicated HTTP endpoint that can be called from anywhere (curl, webhook from an external service, even your existing backend).

-A project can have multiple endpoints, and endpoints can be shared between multiple processes.
+A project can have multiple endpoints, and endpoints can be shared between multiple workflows.

 A dedicated endpoint has the following format: